 Susan was a postdoc in the lab at the Max Planck Institute for Evolutionary Anthropology in Leipzig, after receiving a Ph.D. with Marc Feldman at Stanford.
 She worked on demographic inference in humans, and on the evolution of recombination in apes.

 Keerthi received her Bachelors degree in Biotechnology from Jawaharlal Nehru Technological University, Hyderabad, India (2009) and her Masters in Bioinformatics from University of Michigan at Ann Arbor (2011).
 After graduating, she worked as a Research Associate for the Bioinformatics Core at the University of Michigan, Ann Arbor where she focused on the analysis and interpretation of next generation sequencing data.
-She worked in the group for close to two years, on the analysis of genome resequencing data from flies and birds, and is now a programmer at Imperial College in the UK.
+She worked in the group for close to two years, on the analysis of genome resequencing data from flies and birds, and is currently a programmer at Imperial College in the UK.

 Sonal graduated with her B.A. in Biology from Washington University in St. Louis and with her Ph.D.
 (2013) from University of California, Berkeley, advised by Craig Moritz.
 In her dissertation, Sonal studied speciation and hybridization in five co-occurring hybrid zones, all of which formed between Australian rainforest lizards.
 She spent one year in the lab, studying the evolution of recombination in wild populations of birds.
-She is now an Assistant Professor in Biology at California State University, Dominguez Hills.
+She is now an Associate Professor in Biology at California State University, Dominguez Hills.

 Amy holds dual B.S. degrees in Computer Science and Mathematics from the University of Utah (2003), and S.M.
 (2005) and Ph.D.
 (2010) degrees in Computer Science from Massachusetts Institute of Technology.
 From 2009-2013, she was a postdoctoral research fellow at Harvard Medical School, advised by David Reich and David Altshuler.
 Her research interests focus on understanding haplotypes: their structure, genealogy, and evolution, as well as on computational haplotype-based methods development.
 Her current research focuses on meiotic recombination, including the rate and biological processes underlying gene conversion formation.
-Amy is now an Assistant Professor in the Dept. of Biological Statistics and Computational Biology at Cornell.
+Amy is now an Associate Professor in the Dept. of Biological Statistics and Computational Biology at Cornell.